stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 {:toc}

 # Background Information
-The host and service projects
+The host and service projects get involved are shown as below:

 # Settings in Host Project